The Specialists Update

 6th grade: Students are preparing for their assessments relating to structures, bridge types and structural loads and related forces.
 They have been designing and modeling various bridge types using TinkerCad software, and making some excellent structural drawings as well.
 Following the test, they will do a number of group structure building challenges to close out the trimester.
 We will additionally be having some spirited contests with the online Bridge Designer software, created by West Point Army Corps of Engineers, where the students design and test various truss bridge iterations to create a bridge that will hold a crossing truck, for the least amount of money.
 It is a free download if you'd like to try it at home!
 You can access it here. https://bridgedesigner.org/

 7th grade: Students are preparing for their assessments relating to Transportation Systems and Flight and the related forces (Gravity, Thrust, Lift and Drag).
-They have been making some excellent transportation system drawings that illustrate the key subsystem components of Propulsion, Control, Guidance, Suspension, Structural, and Support.
+They have been making some excellent transportation system drawings in 2D, and 3D designs in TinkerCad, that illustrate the key subsystem components of Propulsion, Control, Guidance, Suspension, Structural, and Support.
 Next week we'll be discovering how an airfoil keeps an airplane in the air, and do some related experiments and demonstrations relating to fluid dynamics and air pressure, and discuss how those affect flight.
 Next week we will begin some hands-on design projects in small groups.

 8th grade: This week students built upon their work with their Lego Mindstorms robotics kits and programming software, putting into practice their understanding of the concepts of Inputs, Processing, and Outputs as they relate to the mechanical and communications systems models.
 They have been designing, building and programming a number of autonomous robot configurations to experience hands-on design challenges for themselves, and will soon be deep into their final custom design challenge.